modelscope/modelscope-agent/tool_service/README_CN.md

 # Tool Service

-Tool service provide running environment for tool instances by docker container, meanwhile a tool manager is responsible for creating and managing those tool instances.
+Tool service provide running environment for tool instances by docker container, meanwhile a tool manager part is responsible for creating and managing those tool instances.

 ## Tool Manager API